-2. Guidance counsellors may not exempt themselves, even indirectly, from a duty or obligation contained in this Code.

-3. Guidance counsellors must take reasonable measures to ensure that persons who collaborate with them in the practice of their profession and any organization, partnership or joint-stock company within which they carry on professional activities comply with the Professional Code (chapter C-26) and its regulations.
+- 2. Guidance counsellors may not exempt themselves, even indirectly, from a duty or obligation contained in this Code. - 3.
+Guidance counsellors must take reasonable measures to ensure that persons who collaborate with them in the practice of their profession and any organization, partnership or joint-stock company within which they carry on professional activities comply with the Professional Code (chapter C-26) and its regulations. - 4.
+Guidance counsellors must uphold the honour and dignity of the profession and maintain the public's confidence in the profession.